-"1.
-The fee for processing visa applications of citizens of the Republic of Moldova shall amount to EUR 35."
+"The fee for processing visa applications of Ukrainian citizens shall amount to EUR 35.
+The aforementioned amount may be reviewed in accordance with the procedure provided for in Article 14(4)."

 In accordance with Article 6(1), the fee for processing a visa application is 35 EUR.
-This fee will apply to all Moldovan visa applicants (including tourists) and concerns transit and short-stay visas, irrespective of the number of entries.
+This fee will apply to all Ukrainian visa applicants (including tourists) and concerns transit and short-stay visas, irrespective of the number of entries.